Islamic Coalition Party

-Since 1979, the party members have held high government offices and are influential players in the economy of Iran, dominating Iran Chamber of Commerce Industries and Mines (ICCIM) and having "a say in the appointment of the minister of commerce".
+Morteza Motahhari member of the Party was from 1978 until 1979, the Chairman (Head) of the Council of the Islamic Revolution.
+Since 1979, ICP members have held high government offices and are influential players in the economy of Iran, dominating Iran Chamber of Commerce Industries and Mines (ICCIM) and having "a say in the appointment of the minister of commerce".
 The party has also interactions with Mostazafan Foundation, Imam Khomeini Relief Foundation and Mashhad-based Astan Quds Razavi.

-The party has affiliated parochial schools for boys and girls.
+The ICP is affiliated with parochial schools for boys and girls.

 History

-It played a vital role in the success of the Iranian Revolution.
+The ICP played a vital role in the success of the Iranian Revolution.
 Following the revolution, it reduced its activities many members joined the Islamic Republic Party as leading members, resuming its activities after the latter's dissolution in 1987.
 The party had some 90 parliamentary seats in 2006, according to Mohsen Sazegara.

 International affairs

-Islamic Coalition Party has an office for its international affairs headed by Mehdi Soli, succeeding Hamidreza Taraghi.
+The ICP has an office for its international affairs headed by Mehdi Soli, succeeding Hamidreza Taraghi.
 The party held a forum on unity of Islamic parties in 2015, participated by Hezbollah among others.
-It sent congratulations to the 12th National Congress of the Communist Party of Vietnam and also maintains good relationships with the Communist Party of China, as well as the Workers' Party of Korea and government of North Korea.
+It sent congratulations to the 12th National Congress of the Communist Party of Vietnam and also maintains good relations with the Chinese Communist Party, as well as the Workers' Party of Korea and government of North Korea.